 This “overspeed” idea can be accomplished by immediately putting in a new ball after the error was made.
 That could be in the form of something like Second Chance where the player repeats what they just failed at.
 There is the chance this sort of thing could result in a player going further into the tank as the result of repeated errors.
 If your overall environment is a good one and you maintain a positive demeanor through it all, though, you may find that players are actually eager to “fix” their mistake in this fashion.

-Another form of this is a wash drill or game where you’ve got rallies in clusters such that there may be one or more additional balls to be played in quick succession after the initial rally before there’s a chance for players to think about things.
+An alternative form of this is a wash drill or game where rallies happen because the group plays one or more additional balls in quick succession after the initial rally before there’s a chance for players to think about things.
 Another option is a game like Scramble where a new ball is fed in at the end of each rally for some set period of time.
-Either way, the idea is that players are forced to immediately shift focus on the next play.
+Either way, the idea is to force players to immediately shift focus on the next play.

 On an individual basis, drills where players have to execute a sequence of actions can serve a similar role.
 For example, a drill which requires an outside hitter to passer, attack, block, attack, cover a tip, and attack one final time forces the player always to be thinking about what they have to do next.